-Directed study is available only to students who, due to extenuating circumstances, cannot enroll in a regularly scheduled course.
-Directed study allows students to do the work of a regular, specified course by studying the material without regular classroom attendance.
-This may be done either during the semester the class is offered or when the class is not currently offered.
+Directed study is available to students who, due to extenuating circumstances, cannot enroll in a regularly scheduled course.
+Directed study allows students to do the work of a regular, specified course by accessing the material without regular classroom attendance.
+This may be done whether or not the class is offered during the semester of registration.
 The same learning must be demonstrated as that achieved by students attending the regular class; alternative arrangements for exams and other requirements are subject to approval of the instructor.